-We also discuss all serious medication-related incidents within our Senior Team regularly and agree any changes to our practice that may be needed in response to these.
-Where proportionate, this would also involve discussion with the wider Housing and Care Management Team.
+We also discuss all serious medication-related incidents within our Care Services Management Team regularly and agree any changes to our practice that may be needed in response to these.

-All non-notifiable incidents and errors are also discussed within the service to identify potential causes or patterns and, again, take any required action.
+All non-notifiable incidents and errors are also discussed within each service by the Senior Team to identify potential causes or patterns and again, take any required action.
 This may include additional support from external partners such as Adult Social Work, or referral on to other Health services.

-Learning from these discussions is then shared widely across our other teams and embedded into our approach through procedure review and staff development.
+Learning from these discussions is then shared widely across our care services teams and embedded into our approach through procedure review and staff development.